osf912/CI_2/README.md

 # A simple Tic Tac Toe

 This is a simple Tic Tac Toe Game, where two persons can play Tic Tac Toe on the screen.
-If one wins the Game recognize that and count the wins for the player.
+If one wins, the Game recognize that and count the wins for the player.

 There is a button to reset the counter, if you like.